 After his conviction, Amezquita retained a new attorney who discovered important information that Amezquita’s trial attorney never pursued.
 The victim’s cell phone was stolen during the attack, and Amezquita’s trial attorney failed to interview the people who were called after the cell phone was stolen.
 The attorney subsequently admitted that he had done nothing more than review the court file before Amezquita’s trial.

 Amezquita’s new attorney filed a state habeas corpus petition in 2000 claiming that police reports provided to the defense prior to the trial identified Christine Allen as someone who had used the phone after the assault.

 In 2002, Christine Allen told a district attorney and his investigator that she borrowed the phone from James Wilder, who had bought it from Alonzo “Gilbert” Guerrero.
 Wilder confirmed Allen’s story.

-Guerrero also worked at the plumbing company, and had had an argument with the victim shortly before the attack.
+Guerrero also worked at the plumbing company and had had an argument with the victim shortly before the attack.
 In 2003, the trial court recommended that Amezquita receive a new trial.
-Finally, in November 2006, the Texas Court of Criminal Appeals overturned Amezquita’s conviction and granted him a new trial based on the inadequate investigation by his trial attorney.
+In November 2006, the Texas Court of Criminal Appeals overturned Amezquita’s conviction and granted him a new trial based on the inadequate investigation by his trial attorney.